thomasclarke1969/documentation/platform/platform-api/overview.md

 1. Trigger events based on actions within your own ecosystem
 2. Interact with Layer Messages and Conversations with administrative privileges.

 These goals are supported for requests from your servers only.
-The only supported requests that browsers may perform are as authenticated users via the [REST API](https://developer.layer.com/docs/).
+The only supported requests that browsers may perform are as authenticated users via the REST API (coming soon).

 All API access is over `HTTPS`, and accessed from the following domain:
 ```text